starwispsora/dorados/README.md

 ## rclcpp <br>
-a fundamental library for developing ROS2 nodes in C++, providing the necessary tools and APIs to interact with the ROS2 framework and build robust robotic applications.
+a fundamental library for developing ROS2 nodes in C++, providing the necessary tools and APIs to interact with the ROS2 framework and build robust robotic applications. <br><br>

+***

 	ros2 param dump /operator >> arithmatic.yaml